Rio de Janeiro police evict tent city of pandemic ‘refugees’

-RIO DE JANEIRO (AP) — Police started evicting hundreds of homeless families from a recently established tent city near Rio de Janeiro on Thursday, an event that underscored Brazil’s resurgent poverty during the pandemic.
+RIO DE JANEIRO (AP) — Police started evicting several hundred homeless families from a recently established tent city near Rio de Janeiro on Thursday, an event that underscored Brazil’s resurgent poverty during the pandemic.

 Televised images showed residents blocking the entrance to the campsite with bonfires as police launched tear gas canisters and fired water cannons at the tents.
 With the Southern Hemisphere in the heart of its winter, the city was experiencing one of its coldest mornings on record.